INTERACTIVE RESOURCES LAUNCHING HERE SOON (subscribe to Read Before Burning to be notified)

 - My conversation about managing burnout in the workplace with FlourishDX directors and Psych Health and Safety hosts Jason van Schie and Joelle Mitchell.

-- Practices to help people recover from burnout from PositivePsychology.com (a learning resource site for mental health practitioners).
+- More practices to help people recover from burnout from PositivePsychology.com (a learning resource site for mental health practitioners).